Commercial Property Buyers

 The Property Buyers are retained by a number of clients who will buy any type of commercial premises that are for sale including offices, Industrial Units and commercial land.

-2021 Commercial Property Update
+April 2021 Sales of Commercial Property Update

 Whether the political climate is good or bad, the UK market still remains a staunch contender for investors outside of Europe and London is the number spot for global commercial property investment.